What to do when you can't pay the ER bill

 I just got an emergency room bill, and I almost fainted when I saw how much it was.
 What can I do?
 I don't have insurance for it.
 It'll take me years to pay this bill!
 Is there anything that I can do to get it reduced?
 Or get payment terms?
 Something?
 Anything?

 How much did they spend?
-The American Hospital Association resource center reports that the average cost for an ER visit in 2009 was $1318.
+Search RX reports that the average cost for an ER visit is somewhere around $2,168.
 That seems low, but don't let the average fool you.
 If the visit includes scans and complicated tests, you can run up a bill very quickly in the ER.
 Let's see what we can do to keep Deanna from having another fainting spell.

 Begin by getting an itemized statement.
 This isn't like buying a house where one big price covers everything.
 It's more like your grocery bill.
 It will include a lot of smaller purchases that add up.
 Most of us have little or no idea how much an ER visit should cost, so we don't know whether a bill is too high or not.
 The only way to tell if it's reasonable is to break it down into the individual services rendered.

 Next, question items on the statement.
 A lot happens in an emergency room.
 Sometimes life hangs in the balance.
 The staff doesn't keep a running total on the supplies and services used as they occur.
 They rely on memory.
 It's easy for errors to occur.